where vintage lenses live on.

 Cons

-• Image quality not as good as other standard primes lenses
+• Image quality is not as good as other standard prime lenses

 • Prone to flare and loss of contrast